arnav-chauhan-kgpian/project-rakshak/README.md

 └─────────────────────────────────────────────────────────────┘
 ```

-See [ARCHITECTURE.md](ARCHITECTURE.md) for the complete 15-agent architecture diagram.
+See [ARCHITECTURE.md](ARCHITECTURE.md) for the complete 15-agent Mermaid diagram.

 ---